Distributed Information Bottleneck Theory for Multi-Modal Task-Aware Semantic Communication: Performance Evaluation

 \subsubsection{Default Training Hyper-Parameter}

 Training rounds are set to 2000 epochs, with a batch size of 20.
-The learning rate is set to 1e-4 for coding, while the learning rate is set to 5e-5 for selection, i.e., half of the coding.
+The learning rate of coding is set to 1e-4.
+The learning rate of selection is set to 5e-5.
+Therefore, the learning rate ratio $r$ between selection and coding is set to 1/2 by default.
 The multiplier $\beta$ is set to 1e-3. $E_t$ in (\ref{eq_st}) is set to 2 for all $t\in \mathcal{T}$. $E_k$ in (\ref{eq_st_reverse}) is set to 4 for all $k\in \mathcal{K}$.
-The above two constraints are valid since for both datasets, $E_t$ is up to 3, for HandWritten, $E_k$ is up to 9, and for MM-Fi, it is up to 12.
-Moreover, the output dimension of encoders is set to 24 for HandWritten and 48 for MM-Fi.
-CR is initialized in prior as a 24-dimensional normal distribution for HandWritten and a 48-dimensional one for MM-Fi.
+The above two are valid since for both datasets, $E_t$ is up to 3, for AV-MNIST, $E_k$ is up to 9, and for MM-Fi, it is up to 12.
+In doing so, the corresponding limit on the number of modality-task links is 8 for both datasets, i.e., $|a| \leq 8$.
+Moreover, the output dimension of encoders is set to 24 for AV-MNIST and 48 for MM-Fi.
+CR is initialized in prior as a 24-dimensional normal distribution for AV-MNIST and a 48-dimensional one for MM-Fi.